 Negotiating Success at Home

 Debora has been in businesses for more than twelve years.
 She currently sells cassava in Sabasaba Market of Ilema, Tanzania, but she never thought to include her husband in business operations, worried he might take the income for himself.

 As part of her training with BWC, however, Debora’s business counselor encouraged her to consider opportunities to improve her business outcomes by involving family members.

 Debora learned ways to engage her husband without creating conflict, and she later felt confident talking with him about opportunities to team up to increase her business income.

 Today, Debora’s husband helps by collecting cassava from more distant, lower-cost wholesalers.
-Their collaboration has reduced expenses by twenty percent, helping Debora to lower her prices and more than double her sales.
+Their collaboration has reduced expenses by 20%, helping Debora lower her prices and more than double her sales.
 “I found this as the opportunity to improve my business,” she says.
 “I am so happy that he agreed to support and work with me.”

 Debora says this business partnership has also improved her home life.
 With a greater appreciation for her work outside the home, Debora’s husband has taken on more household responsibilities.